adamowada/leetcode-study/intervals/study-guide.md

-<div class="EZ7Sr -K9ze" style="--content-height: 250px;"><div><div class="mx-1"><div class="jjv-K"><p>Below is a comprehensive study guide for intervals problems that walks you through how to identify them and then explains the spectrum of techniques—from the most foundational to the more specialized methods—using concrete examples from our collection (insert-interval, merge-intervals, minimum-number-of-arrows-to-burst-balloons, and summary-ranges).</p>
+<div><div class="mx-1"><div class="jjv-K"><p>Below is a comprehensive study guide for intervals problems that walks you through how to identify them and then explains the spectrum of techniques—from the most foundational to the more specialized methods—using concrete examples from our collection (insert-interval, merge-intervals, minimum-number-of-arrows-to-burst-balloons, and summary-ranges).</p>
 <p>──────────────────────────────</p>
 <ol>
 <li>Identifying Intervals Problems</li>